 What is Aikido?

-Aikido is a Japanese martial art without competitions, where the goal is not to defeat an opponent but to develop as a human being.
+Aikido is a non competitive Japanese martial art, where the goal is not to defeat an opponent but to develop as a human being.
 The name means Ai (harmoni), Ki (energy) and Do (way) – the way to harmony with the life force.

 Training for Everyone

-The training is based on following, leading and diverting a partner’s movement into a mutual rhythm.
-When someone attacks, we do not face with counter-power, but lead the energy further – into a throw or pin – in a controlled and non-violent way.
+Training is based on following, leading and redirecting your partner’s movement into a shared rhythm.
+Rather than meeting force with force, we redirect the movement into a throw or pin in a controlled and non violent way.

-Aikido suits everyone, regardless of age, gender or physical form.
-Without winners and losers, beginners and experienced people can train together.
+Aikido suits everyone, regardless of age, gender or physical ability.
+Without winners and losers, beginners and experienced practitioners can train together.
 Training is adapted to the individual’s conditions and takes place in a interaction where both parties learn from each other.

 The instructor shows the way, but it is your own will and presence that determines how far you get.
 Through aikido, you develop balance, body control and mutual respect – both for yourself and for your training partner.